dgkanatsios/CKAD-exercises/f.services.md

 # Check if the Network Policy has been created correctly
 # make sure that your cluster's network provider supports Network Policy (https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy/#before-you-begin)
-kubectl run busybox --image=busybox --rm -it --restart=Never -- wget -O- http://nginx:80                       # This should not work
+kubectl run busybox --image=busybox --rm -it --restart=Never -- wget -O- http://nginx:80 --timeout 2                          # This should not work
-kubectl run busybox --image=busybox --rm -it --restart=Never --labels=access=granted -- wget -O- http://nginx:80  # This should be fine
+kubectl run busybox --image=busybox --rm -it --restart=Never --labels=access=granted -- wget -O- http://nginx:80 --timeout 2  # This should be fine
 ```

 </p>